milyasbpa/setup-turborepo/README.md

 2. **Manual verification**:
    - **Open your browser** to http://localhost:3000
-   - **Check the frontend** displays and shows backend status
+   - **Check the math learning app** displays and shows backend status
+   - **Test lesson endpoints** by visiting http://localhost:3002/api/lessons
+   - **Try the API documentation** at http://localhost:3002/api/docs
    - **Test language switching** using the language switcher in the header
    - **Try localized routes** by visiting http://localhost:3000/id
-   - **Test the API** by visiting http://localhost:3002/api/users

-If you see the React app loading data from the backend, you're all set! 🚀
+If you see the React app loading math lessons from the backend, you're all set! 🚀

 ## 📜 Available Scripts